Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 Determining whether online therapy is suitable involves reflecting on your personal preferences, circumstances, and needs.
 Consider these questions:

-Am I comfortable discussing personal issues in a virtual setting?
+Am I comfortable discussing personal issues virtually?

-Do I feel comfortable navigating virtual technology?
+Do I feel confident navigating technology?

-Do I need flexible scheduling options?
+Do I need flexible scheduling?

 How Do I Book an Online Therapy Session?

-If you are a neurodivergent individual seeking a neurodivergent-affirming therapist, reach out by emailing hello@blueskylearning.ca, calling 1-437-291-8807, or going through the link below.
+Reach out by emailing hello@blueskylearning.ca, calling 1-437-291-8807, or going through the link below.

 Appointments are scheduled online through the Jane App, upon which your therapist will send you further instructions to prepare for your initial consultation.